Island Flora and Fauna

 Lady Elliot Island lies within a highly protected ‘Green Zone’ and this is one reason its biodiversity is so remarkable and diverse.
 Another reason is that the continental shelf is only 10km to the east, bringing the benefits of the East Australian Current.
 The Island’s reefs boast numerous large and colourful coral trout which are recognised as a fingerprint of a healthy reef.
 A healthy reef is also a noisy reef, and hydrophones can hear the Island’s reefs at an amazing distance of over a kilometre from the Island.

 The diverse corals on the reef surrounding Lady Elliot Island are in excellent condition, and divers can enjoy a wonderful mix of hard and soft corals, including magnificent fan corals, while diving on the Island’s many bommies, wall dives and on the wreck of a schooner.
-Excellent visibility and bright sunlight are common, making it easy to take good underwater photos, and our Facebook page has many albums of wonderful photos.
-We also run a monthly photo competition to allow our guests to showcase their favourite moments from their visit to Lady Elliot Island.
+Excellent visibility and bright sunlight are common, making it easy to take good underwater photos, and our Instagram and Facebook pages feature some incredible photos taken by our staff and guests.

 A free field-guide app for Lady Elliot Island is available for both iPhones and iPads and Android devices.
 Including detailed species descriptions, this app makes it easier for island visitors to find out about the diverse wildlife that they may encounter.
 It can also be used to record and share your personal sightings, along with images.
 To whet your appetite, consider installing and exploring the app before arriving.